 - Traffic 3.0

-Everything here feels very modern and well-kept, and its recent shopping and public transport additions are a plus, yet its traffic issues and lack of character make it feel a little sterile.
-It can be good value for apartment-dwellers in particular, however even these have blown up a bit in price in recent years due to excess demand.
+Everything here feels very modern and well-kept, and its still-fairly-recent shopping and public transport additions are a plus, yet its traffic issues and lack of character make it feel a little sterile.
+It can be decent value for apartment-dwellers who work within the suburb itself in particular, however even these denser living options have blown out substantially in price in recent years due to continued excess demand.

 Key stats